KDWY

 KDWY is an American FM radio station broadcasting on 105.3 MHz FM and is licensed to Diamondville, Wyoming.
 It primarily broadcasts a country music format, but occasionally broadcasts local high school football and basketball games from Kemmerer or Diamondville as well.
-KDWY has a sister station, KMER 940 AM.
+KDWY has sister stations, KMER, KVSI, KRSV-FM, and KRSV.
+The transmitter is located northeast of downtown Kemmerer on Quealy Peak.